nodejs/node/doc/api/cli.md

 Re-map the Node.js static code to large memory pages at startup.
 If supported on the target system, this will cause the Node.js static code to be moved onto 2 MiB pages instead of 4 KiB pages.

+The following values are valid for `num`:
+* 0: No mapping will be attempted.
+This is the default.
+* 1: If supported by the OS, mapping will be attempted.
+Failure to map will be ignored and will not be reported.
+* 2: If supported by the OS, mapping will be attempted.
+Failure to map will be ignored and a message will be printed to standard error.

 ### `--v8-options`
 <!-- YAML